oppia/oppia-web-developer-docs/Schemas.md

 #### Debugging tricks

-When writing the schema for a handler class, you will often need to add a couple of print statements to gain information about the arguments coming from payload/request.
-In this section we will add a schema step by step for ExplorationRightsHandler.
+When writing the schema for a handler class, you will often need to add a couple of print statements to gain information about the arguments coming from request.
+In this section we will add a schema step by step for `ExplorationRightsHandler`.

-**Steps**:

 1. **Find the handler class.**
-   ExplorationRightsHandler is present in the editor.py file.
+   `ExplorationRightsHandler` is present in the `editor.py` file.

 2. **Identify the request methods.**
-   ExplorationRightsHandler contains PUT and DELETE request methods.
+   `ExplorationRightsHandler` contains PUT and DELETE request methods.

 3. **Make a list of all arguments.**

-   * URL path elements: exploration_id
+   * URL path elements: `exploration_id`
-   * Payload arguments: version, make_community_owned, new_member_username, new_member_role, viewable_if_private.
+   * Payload arguments: `version`, `make_community_owned`, `new_member_username`, `new_member_role`, `viewable_if_private`.
-   * URL query parameters: username
+   * URL query parameters: `username`

 4. **Add print statements**
-   Add these print statements in the vaidate_and_normalize_args() of the base.py.
-Make sure to add these print statements after their declaration in the code.
+   Add these print statements in the `vaidate_and_normalize_args()` function of `base.py`.
+Make sure to add these print statements after the printed variables have been declared.

    ```python
    print('\n'*3)